Fever is when your core body temperature is raised above the normal 37 degrees Celsius.

 Do I need medication for fever?

-Fever is your bodies way of fighting infection.
-Medication is not needed for mild fever, but paracetamol can be used if there is also headache, pain or distress.
+Fever is your body’s way of fighting infection.
+Medication is not needed for mild fever, but you can use paracetamol if you also have a headache, pain or distress.

-- make sure their room temperature is comfortable (not too hot or too cold)
+- Make sure the room temperature is comfortable (not too hot or too cold).

-- do not use hot water bottles or electric blankets during fever
+- Do not use hot water bottles or electric blankets.

 - Use a cool cloth to wash face, hands and neck.